Infinit3i/Hunting-Scenarios/README.md

 ---

+**Threat hunting** is proactive.
+It starts with a hypothesis — not an alert.
+You assume an adversary may already be inside the network and systematically test that assumption using logs, telemetry, and known TTPs.
+There is no signature.
+There is no SIEM correlation rule.
+Just visibility, logic, and adversary understanding.

+**SOC alerts** are reactive.
+They rely on predefined detection rules firing when known bad behavior is observed.
+Alerts tell you something already happened — threat hunting is about finding what hasn’t been caught yet.

 ## 🎯 Purpose

 This repository provides **assumption-based threat hunt chains** focused on real-world adversaries such as **APT29, APT41, APT10, FIN6, and APT27**.
 Each hunt breaks down known TTPs into **actionable steps** using: